LensPlaysGames/Corth/README.md

   - This does what it sounds like, and allows the user to specify the path to the assembler `.exe` file to run.
 Set this to the exact path of `nasm.exe` on your machine, including file name and extension.
 If you downloaded it at the default location, Corth's defaults should work as well, so ideally you won't need to specify this argument.
 - `-l` or `--linker-path`
   - Specify the path to the linker `.exe` file to run.
 This will be the path to `golink.exe` including file name and extension.
 Again, if you downloaded at the default locations, everything should work fine without specifying any extra arguments.
+- `-o` or `--output-name`
+  - Specify the name of the generated assembly, object, and executable files.
 - `-gen` or `--generate`
   - Tell Corth to not use any command line tools to assemble or link anything; simply generate the output assembly file for the given platform and program.
 Useful if you would like to use a completely different assembling and linking ecosystem.